 10) What facilities are provided at the Training courses?

-Our public scheduled OpenFOAM Training courses are hosted at dedicated computer learning centres that provide good quality, desktop PCs in a spacious air-conditioned environment.
-The PCs are booted from a USB flash drive running Ubuntu Linux pre-installed with the latest release of OpenFOAM, which the participant keeps, allowing them to access their course work after the training is completed.
-A bound 100-page manual, packed with annotated diagrams to aid understanding, is provided for each 2-day course.
+Originally we ran public scheduled OpenFOAM Training courses hosted at dedicated computer learning centres that provide good quality, desktop PCs in a spacious air-conditioned environment.
+The PCs were booted from a USB flash drive running Ubuntu Linux pre-installed with the latest release of OpenFOAM, which the participant keeps, allowing them to access their course work after the training is completed.

 Those questions again, to send to a Training provider